 Cycling in Zurich is a cost-effective and environmentally-friendly way to travel around the city.

 Expats would only need to present a copy of their passport and pay an initial deposit, but they shouldn’t become too reliant on it.
-Given that it's free, it isn't unheard of to find all the bicycles at a station are already in use – it might be better in the long run for expats to buy their own bikes.
+Given that it's free, it isn't unheard of to find that all the bicycles at a station are already in use – it might be better in the long run for expats to buy their own bikes.